Banh Mi - Vietnamese Sandwiches

 Users

 In austere North Vietnam Banh Mi began very simply - a small roll with a sprinkle of salt and pepper and a spread of pâté or a little sliced meat.
-It is in the more decadent South Vietnam, particularly Saigon, that the wonderfully diverse Banh Mi sandwiches we know today came to be.These sandwiches are made in many ways, with an incredible array of fillings, vegetables, pickles, herbs and spices, and in the California, home to the largest Vietnamese community outside Vietnam, they have become even more diverse.
+It is in the more decadent South Vietnam, particularly Saigon, that the wonderfully diverse Banh Mi sandwiches we know today came to be.These sandwiches are made in many ways, with an incredible array of fillings, vegetables, pickles, herbs and spices, and in California, home to the largest Vietnamese community outside Vietnam, they have become even more diverse.

 The Build